BY MIKE SNYDER

 Because almost all drum modules have more than six inputs available, this setup could be expanded to include even more pads and triggers.
 Consider adding triggers to the acoustic toms and snare drum.
 With a completely triggered acoustic drum set, it’s possible to change the entire drum sound from song to song, even if you don’t have mikes on the drums..

-Nuts & Bots I didn’t include a cabling diagram in Fig. 3, because it’s about as straightforward as it gets.
+I didn’t included a cabling diagram in FIG. 3, because it’s about as straight forward as it gets.
 One cable goes from each pad/trigger to one trigger input on the module.
 As always, if a pad/trigger is dual trigger, use a stereo cable.
 Notice that this setup also includes a hi-hat controller pedal.
 This pedal can be used to open and close hi-hat sounds assigned to any pad, as well as control pitch bend on any of the pads/triggers (depending on the module’s capability).

 As a rule, drum modules have more advanced trigger input settings than sample or percussion pads.
 Many of the higher-end modules even allow for the choice of trigger type on each input.
 By choosing the trigger type, the module’s trigger parameters are set to best match that specific kind of pad/trigger.
 Because every player is a bit different, these baseline parameters can then be tweaked to get the best possible response from the pad/trigger.